caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 #### single_field

+<span class="warning">⚠️ This format is deprecated, and will be removed in a future version.</span>

 Writes only a single field from the structure log entry.
 Useful if one of the fields has all the information you need.

 ```caddy-d